DanielQuiroz97/lab-site/content/project/_index.md

     show_sidebar_adunit: true
     text_link_label: See how we can help
     text_link_url: /project/
-description: We are open to new collaborative projects and fee-for-service analyses from academia, industry, government, and non-profits.
+description: We are open to new collaborative projects and helping you with fee-for-service analyses.
+We regularly work with other academics and those in industry.
 We typically use UHPLC, UHPLC-MS/MS, and UHPLC-QTOF-MS to do quantitative analysis, compound ID/discovery, and metabolomics experiments.
 If you are interested in working with us, please send Jess an email and she can provide additional information, including capability and pricing.
 layout: list-grid
 show_author_byline: true
 show_post_date: false